General Overview, Mission & Goals

 Meet Our Team

-Susan B. Miller, BA, (she/her) is the coordinator of the LGBTQ+ Health Initiative.
+Susan B. Miller, BA, (she/they) is the coordinator of the LGBTQ+ Health Initiative.
 She joined the LGBTQ+ Health Initiative in the beginning of September of 2019, and is beyond excited to be in a role that allows her to work with many amazing members of the LGBTQ+ community in New York State.
 This is an amazing opportunity to help improve the lives of LGBTQ+ people.
 In addition to this job, Susan is currently getting a master’s degree in Public Health from the University of Rochester, and has a bachelors in Women’s Studies and Peace and Conflict Studies from Colgate University.

 Xiaoxuan Zhang, MS (he/him) is a Senior Analyst and Programmer with the Clinical Education Initiative, and provides technical support to the LGBTQ+ Health Initiative.
 Some of his duties include managing AIRS data entry and reporting, updating the website, and providing customer support for the website.

 Our CAB is composed of 15+ members of our LGBTQ+ community located all around New York State.
 The CAB meets about 6 times per year to provide their perspective as stakeholders on surveys and trainings that may be offered to Network organizations.
 We provide a gift card for participation in the meetings and work between meetings.
 If you’re a member of our community and interested in joining, please review this document (LGBT-Health Initiative flyer 2020) and follow the instructions there.
 We’ll reach out to you after you have completed a short application.